ofallonlabs/saeedmirshekari/_src/blog/anomaly-detection-from-industry-insights-to-python-scripts.md

 title: "Anomaly Detection: From Industry Insights to Python Scripts"
 description: Dive into the world of anomaly detection!
 Explore its applications in finance, healthcare, and beyond.
 Discover top algorithms like Isolation Forest, DBSCAN, and One-Class SVM, and grasp their inner workings.
-Python scripts included for a hands-on experience.
-Become a data detective today!
 meta_title: "Anomaly Detection: From Industry Insights to Python Scripts"
 meta_description: Dive into the world of anomaly detection!
 Explore its applications in finance, healthcare, and beyond.
 Discover top algorithms like Isolation Forest, DBSCAN, and One-Class SVM, and grasp their inner workings.
-  Python scripts included for a hands-on experience.
-Become a data detective today!
 author: Saeed Mirshekari
 date: 2023-08-24T12:44:32.044Z
 tags: